 - The Sid Caesar short comedy "Sneaking Thru The Sound Barrier", which plays on a loop at the National Air and Space Museum, is, as mentioned in its introduction, a parody of films about test pilots that were popular in the 1950s.
 Casual museum visitors today are likely to go "What test pilot movies?"

 - Melodramatically proclaiming "YOU'RE TEARING ME APART!" has been done by countless Tommy Wiseau impressionists who probably don't realise that Wiseau got it from Rebel Without a Cause.

 - Jessica Rabbit's appearance (and especially her hairstyle) was based on Veronica Lake, a 1940s icon who frequently showed up in the sort of noir films Who Framed Roger Rabbit was spoofing (though Lake was blonde, not a redhead).
 Nowadays that look is usually associated with Jessica Rabbit rather than the real actress she was a parody of.

 - "Badges?
 We don't need no stinking badges!"
-No, not from Blazing Saddles, but The Treasure of the Sierra Madre.
-Go Figure!
+No, not from Blazing Saddles, but The Treasure of the Sierra Madre. note Go Figure!

 - Once you seen the numerous Gag Dub spoofs of the "Hitler Rant" scene from Downfall, it's hard to take the original scene seriously.